sabre-io/sabre.io/source/event/promise.md

 -----------------------------

 We are integrated with a RESTful webservice.
-We have to make 1 `PUT` and 1 `DELETE`, but we don't have to perform these in order.
+We have to make 1 `PUT` and 1 `DELETE` request, but we don't have to perform these in order.

 Curl allows us to make multiple parallel, non-blocking requests using [`curl_multi`][1].
 It's syntax is rather verbose, so we are using the